apache/trafficcontrol/docs/source/development/traffic_router.rst

 		..
 Note:: If an error is displayed in the Console, run ``mvn clean verify`` from the ``traffic_router`` directory

-Once running, the :ref:`tr-api` is available at http://localhost:3333, the HTTP routing interface is available on http://localhost:8888 and HTTPS is available on http://localhost:8443.
+Once running, the :ref:`tr-api` is available over HTTP at http://localhost:3333 and over HTTPS at https://localhost:3443,  the HTTP routing interface is available on http://localhost:8888 and HTTPS is available on http://localhost:8443.
 The DNS server and routing interface is available on localhost:53 via TCP and UDP.

 Manual Testing
 ==============